Rani S. Gereige, MD, MPH, FAAP

 Dr. Gereige received his medical degree from the American University of Beirut in Lebanon.
 He subsequently completed a Pediatric residency at University of South Florida (USF)/ All Children’s Hospital followed by one year as Chief Resident.
 He then completed a Masters Degree in Public Health in Maternal and Child Health at USF.
 In February 2010, he graduated from the USF Leadership Institute.

 At the State level, Dr. Gereige is the current chairman of the Continuing Medical Education Taskforce in the Florida Pediatric Society/ Florida Chapter of the American Academy of Pediatrics.
-He serves on the executive board of the AAP Florida Chapter as the Alternate Regional representative for Region VIII and the State champion for the Oral Health initiative.
+He served on the executive board of the AAP Florida Chapter as the Regional representative for Region VIII and the State champion for the Oral Health initiative.
 Dr. Gereige is a member of the Florida School Health Education Consortium.